DanielaTorresV/assasment-backend/README.md

 - Nodejs, bcryptjs, cors, dotenv, express, jsonwebtoken, mongoose and morgan.
 - Development dependencie: Nodemon and cross-env

-This project has a few of test to prove its operation, this tanks to jest.
+This project has a few of test to prove its operation, this tanks to jest, testing in 76.5%.

 Besides you need the tool Postamn to test the requests.